 Overview

-Kristin Housh is a partner in the Business Trial Practice Group in the firm's San Diego (Del Mar) office.
+Kristin Housh is a partner in the Business Trial Practice Group in the firm's San Diego (Del Mar) office and represents clients in business divorces and securities litigation.

 Areas of Practice

-Kristin also represents clients in pro bono matters, including obtaining a reversal of summary judgment in an appeal before the Ninth Circuit on behalf of an incarcerated client denied constitutionally adequate medical care.
-In addition, she helped bring a class action lawsuit on behalf of individuals who were denied access to the asylum process in violation of U.S. immigration laws.
+Kristin is passionate about pro bono service.
+Her pro bono representation includes obtaining a reversal of summary judgment in an appeal before the Ninth Circuit on behalf of an incarcerated client denied constitutionally adequate medical care.
+In addition, Kristin brought a class action lawsuit on behalf of individuals who were denied access to the asylum process in violation of U.S. immigration laws.

 Kristin is active in the San Diego community and is dedicated to public service and promoting diversity.
-She sits on the Advisory Board for the American Bar Association’s Immigration Justice Project, she is a member of the Host Committee for Equality California’s annual fundraising event, and she regularly presents on current legal issues as a Barrister of the Louis M. Welsh Inn of Court.
+She sits on the Board for the American Bar Association’s Immigration Justice Project, she has served on the Committee for Equality California’s annual fundraising event for seven years and counting, and she regularly presents on cutting edge legal issues as a Barrister of the Louis M. Welsh Inn of Court.

 Experience